In Our Style

 In Our Style is an album by David Murray and Jack DeJohnette, released on the Japanese DIW label in 1986.
-It features five duo performances by Murray and DeJohnette with Fred Hopkins joining on two additional numbers.
+It features five duo performances by Murray and DeJohnette, with Fred Hopkins joining on two additional numbers.

 Reception

-AllMusic's Scott Yanow awarded the album 4 stars, writing that "David Murray, doubling on tenor and bass clarinet, interacts with drummer Jack Dejohnette and (on two of the seven selections) bassist Fred Hopkins for a set of originals by Murray, DeJohnette and Butch Morris.
+AllMusic's Scott Yanow wrote that "David Murray, doubling on tenor and bass clarinet, interacts with drummer Jack Dejohnette and (on two of the seven selections) bassist Fred Hopkins for a set of originals by Murray, DeJohnette and Butch Morris.
 The duo/trio explore a variety of moods with Murray's extroverted and advanced solos generally serving as the lead voice.
 Although an avant-garde set, this Japanese import has its mellow and melodic moments before the fire takes over again."